addapptables/angular-miscellaneous/projects/craftsjs/modal/README.md

 ## How to use

-- Import the module AlertModule into the AppModule
+- Import the module ModalModule into the AppModule

 ```typescript
 import { ModalModule } from '@craftsjs/modal';